DOME-Marketplace/dome-gitops/README.md

 4. Add your application to the [/applications](./applications/) folder.
 5. Create a PR and wait for it to be merged.
 The application will be automatically deployed afterwards.

+For a detailed guide on how to deploy a new application, you can refer to the [Integration Guide](./doc/INTEGRATION.md)

 ## Blue-Green Deployments

 In order to reduce the resource-usage and the number of deployments to maintain, the cluster supports [Blue-Green Deployments](https://www.redhat.com/en/topics/devops/what-is-blue-green-deployment).